 Sensitivity assessment.
-CR.LCR.BrAs.AntAsH is a subtidal full salinity biotope (Connor et al., 2004) and salinity decrease at the benchmark figure is thought to have some limited impacts on the species of this biotope, most notably the echinoderms.
+CR.LCR.BrAs.AmenCio is a subtidal full salinity biotope (Connor et al., 2004) and salinity decrease at the benchmark level may have some impact on the species of this biotope, most notably the echinoderms.

 Resistance is therefore assessed as 'Medium' and recovery as 'Medium' (following restoration of usual salinity).
 Therefore, sensitivity is therefore assessed as 'Medium'.

-Water flow (tidalHighHighcurrent) changes (local)Q: Medium A: Low C: MediumQ: High A: High C: High

-Not sensitive Q: Medium A: Low C: Medium

-The key characterizing hydroids are typically found in places of low to moderate water movement although Hayward & Ryland (1995) note that the abundant communities occur in narrow straits and headlands which may experience high levels of water flow.
-Hydroids can bend passively with water flow to reduce drag forces to prevent detatchment and enhance feeding (Gili & Hughes, 1995).
-Hydroid growth form also varies to adapt to prevailing conditions, allowing species to occur in a variety of habitats (Gili & Hughes, 1995).
-Hiscock, (1979) assessed feeding behaviour of the hydroid Tubularia indivisa in response to different flow rates.
-At flow rates < 0.05 m/s, polyps actively moved tentacles.
-Increasing the flow rate to 0.2 m/s increased capture rates but at higher flow rates from 0.5-0.9 m/s the tentacles were extended downcurrent and pushed together and feeding efficiency was reduced.
-In general, flow rates are an important factor for feeding in hydroids and prey capture appears to be higher in more turbulent conditions that prevent self-shading by the colony (Gili & Hughes, 1995).
-The capture rate of zooplankton by hydroids is correlated with prey abundance (Gili & Hughes, 1995), thus prey availability can compensate for sub-optimal flow rates.
-Water movements are also important to hydroids to prevent siltation which can cause death (Round, 1961).
-Tillin & Tyler-Walters (2014) suggest that the range of flow speeds experienced by biotopes in which hydroids are found indicate that a change (increase or decrease) in the maximum water flow experienced by mid-range populations for the short periods of peak spring tide flow would not have negative effects on this ecological group.
+In the absence of direct evidence on the effects of hyposaline conditions on the characterizing species, confidence is therefore classed as 'Low'.

+Water flow (tidal current) changes (local)

 As sessile filter feeders, ascidians generally require a reasonable water flow rate in order to ensure sufficient food availability.
 It was shown that in stagnant water, phytoplankton density became reduced in a 20-30 cm layer immediately above a dense colony of Ciona intestinalis (Riisgård et al., 1996).
 However, Ciona intestinalis has been recognised as tolerant of low water flow environments which it uses as a competitive advantage in areas with minimal water exchange and renewal such as harbours, marinas and docks, outcompeting other species (Carver et al., 2006).

 Whilst Ciona intestinalis is typically found in areas of low flow, it can reportedly withstand flow rates up to 3 knots (Jackson 2008).
-If dislodged, juveniles and adults have a limited capability to re-attach, given calm conditions and prolonged contact with the new substrata (Carver et al., 2006; Jackson, 2008; Millar 1971).
+If dislodged, juveniles and adults have a limited capability to reattach, given calm conditions and prolonged contact with the new substrata (Carver et al., 2006; Jackson, 2008; Millar 1971).
 Hiscock (1983) found that, for the solitary ascidian Ascidia mentula, siphons closed when current velocity rose above about 0.15 m/s.

 Echinus esculentus occurred in kelp beds on the west coast of Scotland in currents of about 0.5 m/sec.
 Outside the beds specimens were occasionally seen being rolled by the current (Comely & Ansell, 1988), which may have been up to 1.4 m/sec.
 Echinus esculentus are also displaced by storm action.
 After disturbance Echinus esculentus migrates up the shore, an adaptation to being washed to deeper water by wave action (Lewis & Nichols, 1979).
 Therefore, increased water flow may remove the population from the affected area, probably to deeper water; however individuals would probably not be killed in the process and could recolonize the area quickly.

 Antedon spp. occur in areas where there is fast current flow suitable for passive suspension feeding.
 In a series of unpublished experiments by Hannan (cited in Hiscock, 1983) Antedon bifida was able to maintain its grip on a concrete substratum in currents up to 90 cm/s in a flume.
 The claw-like cirri enable the species to survive in moderately strong currents and dense populations are found in areas where water flow is likely to be between 1 and 3 knots (ca 0.5 - 1.5 m/s) during maximal tidal flow.
 La Touche (1978) observed that Antedon bifida was unable to maintain its arms in a vertical feeding position in all but the weakest of currents.